dustinpfister/blog_posts/_posts/canvas-drag.md

 ## 1 - Basic canvas drag example

 So in this section I will be going over just a basic canvas drag example.
-This will just be a canvas example where at the center of the canvas will be a circle, and the circle can just be clicked and dragged around the canvas.
+This will just be a canvas example where at the center of the canvas there will be a circle, and the circle can just be clicked and dragged around the canvas, thats it nothing special.
+The example will involve the use of a method that I worked out for another canvas post of mine that has to do with getting a canvas relative point from and event object, and also the distance formula that will be used for collision detection.

 ### 1.1 - The get canvas relative method and distance formula